 At the Carlson School of Management we strive to bring in students from diverse backgrounds and experiences in hopes that multiple views and perspectives will enhance student experiences in research and teaching.
 Although there are no absolute qualifications for admission to the PhD Program in Business Administration most students follow the criteria below:

 Although not definitive, the Carlson school typically expects a score of 650 for the GMAT, for GRE scores before August 2011 a score of 1380 (V+Q) is expected, after August 2011 the score expected is 315.
 Only one exam score is required and it can be either the GMAT or GRE.

 TOEFL or IELTS (International Applicants)

 International applicants must demonstrate English language skills.
-The graduate school expects a total score of 600 (60 on section 1) for the paper-based test.
+The Carlson school expects a total score of 600 (60 on section 1) for the paper-based test.
 A total score of 100 is expected for the internet-based TOEFL test.
 For matriculated students if your TOEFL speaking score is less than 27 you will be required to take the Spoken English Test for Teaching Assistants (SETTA) once on campus.
 For the IELTS we expect a score of 7.0 or higher.

 Undergraduate and Graduate GPA

 We consider the quality of the school(s) attended, major field, graduate experience, and degrees.
 A 3.0 or higher GPA is recommended for undergraduate work and a 3.5 or higher GPA for graduate work.

 Work experience is not required, but we do consider the relevance of any work experience for research and practice.

 We consider demonstrated research capability through undergraduate and graduate research projects, work related projects, and publications.